Silver – Demand is Growing, Supply is Diminishing

 Silver prices are expected to skyrocket on the back of this increased industrial demand.
 Remember, we have not taken into account the bullion bars, coins and the mintage industry at all, which would add to the impetus.
 With gold-silver parity in prices at around 75:1, silver is an affordable investment.
 Many experts, therefore believe that it’s a good idea to invest in physical silver for the long term, and get in now while the prices haven’t gone through the roof.
 There are market experts who believe that silver prices could even go up as much as $130 per ounce in the future.

 At Physical Gold, our team of expert investment advisors includes silver experts who can guide you in the right direction, if you decide to invest in silver.
-Browse our website and you will find that there are plenty of investment options from silver bars to silver bullion.
+Browse our website and you will find that there are plenty of investment options from silver bars to silver coins.
 Call our team today on 020 7060 9992 or contact us by filling out the contact form on our website, and a member of the team will soon be in touch with you to discuss your requirements.